regan008/390summer18/content/schedule.md

 **After Class:**

 * Skill Assignment: Using the items you added to Omeka last class, build an exhibit that tells a coherent story about some aspect of Progressive Era history.
 Each exhibit should include 5 items with proper metadata and an image.
-Use prose to link these items together. _**Due before the start of class July 2nd.**_
+Use prose to link these items together.
+Your exhibit should be between 400 and 750 words and structured/organized in a way that is suitable to the content.
+All secondary sources used to contextualize the items should be cited using Chicago format. _**Due before the start of class July 2nd.**_

 ---